dyhes/zulip/docs/git/using.md

 significant amount or complex work, you should include a longer message.

 Keep in mind that your commit should contain a 'minimal coherent idea' and have a quality commit message.
-See Zulip docs [Commit Discipline][zulip-rtd-commit-discipline] and [Commit messages][zulip-rtd-commit-messages] for details.
+See Aloha docs [Commit Discipline][zulip-rtd-commit-discipline] and [Commit messages][zulip-rtd-commit-messages] for details.